alibakh62/Helpdesk-bot/README.md

  'machine.')
 ```

 Change the file name to `wikiHow0.json` to get the bot to answer other different questions.
+You can download the file from [here](https://drive.google.com/file/d/1uHBrFv-JI4BhcrmGXV_a9bS3W-RweXfn/view?usp=sharing).